Transitions

 University

-If you plan to go to university, make sure you visit any potential settings and speak to the tutors of the course you plan to apply for, as well as the disability support team there, so you can really get a feel for the place and what they have to offer you.
+If you plan on going to university, make sure you visit any potential settings and speak to the tutors of the course you plan to apply for, as well as the disability support team there.
+Doing so will help you get a feel for the place and what it has to offer you.

-You can apply for the Disabled Students Allowance (DSA) and you should do this as soon as you apply for a place, so equipment and adjustments are sorted as early as possible and are in place when you commence your course.
+You can apply for the Disabled Students Allowance (DSA), and you should do so as soon as you apply for a place.
+This will ensure equipment and adjustments are sorted as early as possible and are in place when you commence your course.

-The Thomas Pocklington Trust offers a wealth of great advice to students, including on applying for DSA: Disabled Students’ Allowance (DSA) – Thomas Pocklington Trust
+The Thomas Pocklington Trust offers a wealth of great advice to students, including on applying for the DSA.

-Look UK also provide valuable advice by young people with Vision Impairment specifically for students with Vision Impairment planning on a move to university:
+Look UK also provide valuable advice for young people with Vision Impairment, specifically for students with Vision Impairment planning on moving to university.
+They also provide a peer mentoring scheme if you would like personal 1-to-1 support.

 Employment

-For careers support that is specific for people with vision impairment, there are some great companies out there offering help, training and advice, such as:
+For careers support that is specific to people with vision impairment, there are some great companies out there offering help, training and advice.
+These are:

 Paid Internships for Young People with Vision Impairment

-If you are interested in a paid internship just for young people with a vision impairment, three sight loss charities: RNIB, Look UK, and TPT have joined forces to provide opportunities just for you.
-Information on how to apply can be found here:
+If you are interested in a paid internship for young people with a vision impairment, three sight loss charities: RNIB, Look UK, and TPT have joined forces to provide opportunities just for you.

 Get Set Progress Internships – Thomas Pocklington Trust